DivuMarcus/submissions/README.md

 # LNMHacks 2019 Submissions

 ## Rules
-Kindly go through the [Rules](rules.md) of the LNMHackls Hackathon beforehand.
+Kindly go through the [Rules](rules.md) of the LNMHacks Hackathon beforehand.

 ## Submissions
 All the Project Submissions have to done by making an issue in this repository.
 The guidelines to followed for the same have been mentioned below: